KordingLab/llm4papers/README.md

 ## License

 This code is NOT licensed for re-use or publication, and is only for use by Kording Lab affiliates.

+## Technical Overview

+This plugin works by cloning the Overleaf git repository and editing files locally in `/tmp` and then pushing them back to the remote.
+This is done using the `git` Python library.

+Other document APIs can be added by implementing the `PaperRemote` protocol in [`models.py`](llm4papers/models.py).
+For an example, see the `OverleafGitPaperRemote` class.